gpaux/Mediana/CaseStudy01.md

     </table>
 </div>

-The corresponding treatment effect, i.e., the relative reduction in the mean number of new lesions counts, is 100x(13 − 7.8)/13 = 40%.
+The corresponding treatment effect, i.e., the relative reduction in the mean number of new lesions counts, is 100 * (13 − 7.8)/13 = 40%.
 The assumptions in the table define a single outcome parameter set.

-### Data Model
+### Define a Data Model

 The `OutcomeDist` object defines the distribution of the trial endpoint (`NegBinomDist`).
-Further, a balanced design will be utilized in this clinical trial and the range of sample sizes is defined in the `SampleSize` object (it is convenient to do this using the seq function).
-The `Sample` objects includes the parameters required by the negative binomial distribution (dispersion and mean).
+Further, a balanced design is utilized in this clinical trial and the range of sample sizes is defined in the `SampleSize` object (it is convenient to do this using the `seq` function).
+The `Sample` object includes the parameters required by the negative binomial distribution (dispersion and mean).

 {% highlight R %}
 # Outcome parameters